ynikitenko/lena/docs/source/tutorial/1-introduction.rst

 .. rubric::
     Exercises

 #.
-Ivan wants to become more familiar with generators and implements *End* element.
+Ivan wants to become more familiar with generators and implements an element *End*.
    He writes this class:

    .. code-block:: python